-By complying with the PID Act, Western Downs Regional Council will:
+By complying with the Public Interest Disclosure Act, Western Downs Regional Council will:

-- promote the public interest by facilitating public interest disclosures (PIDs) of wrongdoing - ensure that PIDs are properly assessed and, where appropriate, properly investigated and dealt with - ensure appropriate consideration is given to the interests of persons who are the subject of a PID - ensure protection from reprisal is afforded to persons making PIDs.
+- (1) promote the public interest by facilitating public interest disclosures (PIDs) of wrongdoing; - (2) ensure that public interest disclosures are properly assessed and where appropriate, properly investigated and dealt with; - (3) ensure appropriate consideration is given to the interests of persons who are the subject of a public interest disclosure; and - (4) ensure protection from reprisal is afforded to persons making a public interest disclosure.

-As required under the PID Act, the Chief Executive Officer will implement procedures to ensure that:
+As required under the Public Interest Disclosure Act, the Chief Executive Officer will implement procedures to ensure that:

-- any public officer who makes a PID is given appropriate support - PIDs made to Western Downs Regional Council are properly assessed and, where appropriate, properly investigated and dealt with - appropriate action is taken in relation to any wrongdoing which is the subject of a PID - a management program for PIDs made to Council, consistent with the standards issued by the Queensland Ombudsman, is developed and implemented - public officers who make PIDs are offered protection from reprisal by Council or other public officers of Council.
+- (1) any public officer who makes a public interest disclosure is given appropriate support; - (2) public interest disclosures made to Western Downs Regional Council are properly assessed and where appropriate, properly investigated and dealt with; - (3) appropriate action is taken in relation to any wrongdoing which is the subject of a public interest disclosure; - (4) a management programme for public interest disclosures made to Council, consistent with the standards issued by the Queensland Ombudsman, is developed and implemented; and - (5) public officers who make public interest disclosures are offered protection from reprisal by Council or other public officers of Council.

 Council's Public Interest Disclosure Procedure is available for public viewing at www.wdrc.qld.gov.au page.
-The Public Interest Disclosure Procedure will be reviewed annually and updated as required to ensure it meets the requirements of the PID Act and the standards issued by the Queensland Ombudsman.
+The Public Interest Disclosure Procedure will be reviewed annually and updated as required to ensure it meets the requirements of the Public Interest Disclosure Act and the standards issued by the Queensland Ombudsman.

-3. PID Management Program
+3. Public Interest Disclosure Management Programme

-The Chief Executive Officer has overall responsibility for ensuring that Western Downs Regional Council develops, implements and maintains a PID management program.
-Council's PID management program encompasses:
+The Chief Executive Officer has overall responsibility for ensuring that Western Downs Regional Council develops, implements, and maintains a public interest disclosure management programme.
+Council's public interest disclosure management programme encompasses:

-- a commitment to encouraging the internal reporting of wrongdoing - senior management endorsement of the value to Council of PIDs and the proper management of PIDs - a communication strategy to raise awareness among employees about PIDs and Council's PID procedure - a training strategy to give employees access to training about how to make a PID, information on the support available to a discloser, and advice on how PIDs will be managed - specialist training and awareness about PIDs for senior management and other staff who may receive or manage PIDs, disclosers or workplace issues relating to PIDs - the appointment of a specialist officer/unit to be responsible for issues related to the management of PIDs - ensuring effective systems and procedures are in place so that issues and outcomes from PIDs inform improvements to service delivery, business processes and internal controls - regular review of the Public Interest Disclosure Procedure and evaluation of the effectiveness of the PID management program.
+- (1) a commitment to encouraging the internal reporting of wrongdoing; - (2) senior management endorsement of the value to Council of public interest disclosures and the proper management of such disclosures; - (3) a communication strategy to raise awareness among employees about public interest disclosures and Council's public interest disclosure procedure; - (4) a training strategy to give employees access to training about how to make a public interest disclosure, information on the support available to a discloser, and advice on how disclosures will be managed; - (5) specialist training and awareness about public interest disclosures for senior management and other staff who may receive or manage public interest disclosures, disclosers, or workplace issues relating to such disclosures; - (6) the appointment of a specialist officer/unit to be responsible for issues related to the management of public interest disclosures; - (7) ensuring effective systems and procedures are in place so that issues and outcomes from public interest disclosures inform improvements to service delivery, business processes, and internal controls; and - (8) regular review of the Public Interest Disclosure Procedure and evaluation of the effectiveness of the public interest disclosure management programme.

-The Chief Executive Officer has designated the following roles and responsibilities for managing PIDs within Western Downs Regional Council:
+The Chief Executive Officer has designated the following roles and responsibilities for managing public interest disclosures within Western Downs Regional Council: